Argentina

 government generally alternated between military and civilian rule.
 The so-called

-'dirty war' between the military regime and its opponents in 1976–83
+'dirty war' between the military regime and its opponents between 1976 and

 disaster forced Fernando de la Rúa of the Unión Cívica